-Audio Preview lets you hear sounds live during the layout editing process.
+Audio Preview lets you hear sounds live while editing a scene.
 It's a great time saver for playing sounds in a scene before publishing, as well as balancing sound emitter positions and volumes relative to each other.

-- In the top menu area, click Visibility.
+- In the top menu toolbar, click Options.

 Audio Preview affects: